mapcrafter2048/Literature-Review-Generator-ML-17/README.md

-# T5-Based Summarization Model for Scientific Papers
+# T5-Based Literature Review Generator

-This project utilizes the T5 (Text-To-Text Transfer Transformer) model to generate summaries for scientific papers.
-The model is trained on a dataset of scientific papers, with preprocessing steps to handle long documents and de-duplicate content.
-This repository includes code for training, evaluation, and generating reviews from text.
+This project utilizes the T5 (Text-To-Text Transfer Transformer) model to generate literature reviews for scientific papers.
+It includes code for training the model, evaluating its performance, and generating text-based literature reviews.

-## Project Overview
+## Features

-- **Dataset**: Uses the `scillm/scientific_papers-archive` dataset.
-- **Model**: `t5-small` model from the Hugging Face Transformers library.
-- **Frameworks**: PyTorch, Hugging Face Transformers, Datasets library.
-- **Features**:
-  - Sliding window approach for handling long documents.
+- Utilizes the T5 model for generating literature reviews.
+- Handles long documents using a sliding window approach.
-  - De-duplication of generated reviews using TF-IDF and cosine similarity.
+- De-duplicates generated reviews using TF-IDF and cosine similarity.
-  - Custom dataset and dataloader implementations.
-  - Training and evaluation loops.

-## Prerequisites
+## Installation

 Ensure you have the following Python packages installed:

-- `torch`
-- `transformers`
-- `datasets`
-- `sklearn`
-- `tqdm`
-- `pickle` (standard library)

-You can install the required packages using `pip`:

 ```bash
 pip install torch transformers datasets scikit-learn tqdm